Sharing the Harvest Community Farm

 Volunteers help out with a variety of tasks on the farm, all work is done outdoors.
 It can be windy, rainy, sunny, hot, or chilly here.
 Be sure to wear layers of clothes and closed-toed shoes that you don’t mind getting dirty.
 We recommend bringing sunscreen, a hat, and a water bottle.

-From March to November, we have regular drop-in volunteer hours on Monday, Tuesday, Wednesday from 9 a.m. – 12 p.m. and 2 p.m. – 5 p.m., and on Saturdays from 9 a.m. – 12 p.m.
+From March to November, we have regular drop-in volunteer hours on Monday, Tuesday, Wednesday and Thursday from 9 a.m. – 12 p.m. and 2 p.m. – 5 p.m., and on Saturdays from 9 a.m. – 12 p.m.
 You may choose to stay the entire shift or stay for an hour.
 We are grateful for any time you can donate.
 There is no need to sign up, just stop by.

 Please contact us for our off-season volunteering opportunities at 508.993.3361.